ARAldhafeeri/structura/README.md

             const savedDataFilePath = "do-not-change"
           // .. tests
        ```
+  - run tests " will run test and generate networkGraph.json, which is your directory network graph data ":
+    - npm test
+  - start server and view visulization:
       - npm start
       - go to localhost:3000/index.html
       - Enjoy :)